CnrLwlss/Hipps_IMC/README.md

-# Hipps_2020
+# Hipps IMC
-Data and analysis from Hipps et al. 2020
+Data and analysis from Hipps et al. (in preparation)